Tevfik-365/Bot-class_discord-bot/README.md

-This discord bot codes are made in Turkish on a TURKISH KOMANDO (According to a Turk).
-Libraries (discord, python, random, traceback) it is working with VSC (Visual Studio Code).
+These discord bot codes were made in Turkish on a TURKISH KOMANDO (according to a Turk).
+Libraries (discord, python, random, traceback) work with VSC (Visual Studio Code).